-He is the author of Interactivity: New Media, Politics & Society (2012), Interactivity 2 (2014), Out of Time: The Deaths and Resurrections of Doctor Who (2015) and Political Animals: News of the Natural World (2016).
+He is the author of Interactivity: New Media, Politics & Society (2012), Interactivity 2 (2014), Out of Time: The Deaths and Resurrections of Doctor Who (2015), Political Animals: News of the Natural World (2016) and Underwords: Re-reading the Subtexts of Modernity (2018).
 He is co-editor of The End of Journalism (2011) and editor of Media in the Enlarged Europe (2009), Media/Democracy: A Comparative Study (2013) and The End of Journalism Version 2.0 (2014).
-He has contributed articles on politics, journalism, literature and screen studies to such journals as British Politics, Journalism Education, British Journalism Review, Utopian Studies, Journal of Popular Television, Science Fiction Studies and Science Fiction Film & Television, and has contributed to such collections as The Happiness Illusion, Directory of World Cinema: Britain, Doctor Who & Race, UK Election Analysis 2015, UK Referendum Analysis 2016, Reinventing Ourselves, Analysing David Peace, The Films of Tod Browning, The Films of Edgar G Ulmer, Children's Literature Review, Time & Relative Dissertations in Space, Sport, Media & Regional Identity, Teaching Narrative and The Routledge International Handbook of Jungian Film studies.
+He has contributed articles on politics, journalism, literature and screen studies to such journals as British Politics, Journalism Education, British Journalism Review, Utopian Studies, Journal of Popular Television, Science Fiction Studies and Science Fiction Film & Television, and has contributed to such collections as The Happiness Illusion, Directory of World Cinema: Britain, Doctor Who & Race, UK Election Analysis 2015, UK Referendum Analysis 2016, Reinventing Ourselves, Analysing David Peace, The Films of Tod Browning, The Films of Edgar G Ulmer, Children's Literature Review, Time & Relative Dissertations in Space, Sport, Media & Regional Identity, Teaching Narrative, Sci-Fi: A Companion and The Routledge International Handbook of Jungian Film studies.